meltyourface/blank/posts/Sisters-of-the-Moon/Luminous-Moonbeam-Purification-Ritual-for-Moon-Worshipers/index.md

 ## The Luminous Moonbeam Purification Ritual

-Objective: To cleanse and align the energetic body of Sisters of the Moon practitioners in preparation for full moon ceremonies.
+**Objective**: To cleanse and align the energetic body of Sisters of the Moon practitioners in preparation for full moon ceremonies.

 Materials needed:
 1. **Lunar herbs**: White sage, mugwort, lavender, jasmine, and moonstone